MSc Public Relations and Strategic Communication (Online)

 - pre-recorded and synchronous presentations

 During the semesters, you can expect to spend around two to four hours in synchronous and asynchronous online sessions (e.g. lectures, seminars, webinars, workshops and discussions) per week for each of your modules.
 These will be combined with up to 16 hours per week (part-time study) and 32 hours (full-time study) of your independent study.
 There may also be dedicated fieldtrips and online guest lectures as part of the teaching on particular modules.

 During the dissertation period, you will have regular meetings with your dissertation supervisor using email, Microsoft Teams, telephone or Skype.

-Dr Alenka Jelen is Programme Director and teaches public relations theories; public affairs and advocacy; media relations and production and research methods.
+Dr Alenka Jelen is Course Director and teaches public relations theories; public affairs and advocacy; media relations and production and research methods.
 Her current research focuses on public relations as an academic discipline; gender in public relations and media; relationships between media and politics; and health communication.

 Dr William Dinan teaches and researches promotional culture, communication and power.
 Interests include spin; propaganda; political communication; lobbying and civil society advocacy; freedom of information; transparency and governance.

 Grant Thoms teaches and has research interests in public relations practice, media relations, public affairs and lobbying.
 He is a chartered public relations practitioner with a varied client base.

 Ask an expert

 Lecturer, Dr Katherine Champion, a specialist in Media and Communications, explains how studying at Stirling can enhance your career prospects.